-Undeclared work is a predominant form tain unfair advantages over their law-abiding flexible working relationships, the growth of challenge, as reflected in the adoption in June self-employment, sub-contracting, and the 2015 of the ILO Recommendation No. 204 ease of setting-up groups of enterprises that concerning the transition from the informal economy to the formal economy, and the inclusion of a direct reference to formalisation Undeclared work affects governments, busi- in Target 8.3 of the UN Sustainable Develnesses, and workers across Europe too, and opment Goals.
-Finding a solution and supimplies various negative impacts and conse- porting the transition from undeclared to quences.
-Workers who receive all, or part, of declared work is a common purpose among their income in an undeclared form are par- local, national, and international instituticularly vulnerable in terms of recognition, tions.
-In this context, cooperatives all over working conditions, wages, skills develop- the world have proved themselves capable of ment, social protection, representation rights enabling the formalisation process of transand occupational health and safety (OSH). forming undeclared work into formal work,
+Tackling undeclared work is a major global challenge, as reflected in the adoption in June 2015 of the ILO Recommendation No. 204 concerning the transition from the informal economy to the formal economy, and the inclusion of a direct reference to formalisation in Target 8.3 of the UN Sustainable Development Goals.
+Finding a solution and supporting the transition from undeclared to declared work is a common purpose among local, national, and international institutions.
+In this context, cooperatives all over the world have proved themselves capable of enabling the formalisation process of transforming undeclared work into formal work, which is then integrated into the economy.